Sales 855.945.7921 | Support 888.277.8514 |

 3. Excess Contributions to a Flexible Spending Account

 The employer is liable for any Social Security and Medicare tax not withheld and must pay the employer portion to the IRS.
 Organizations are also responsible for any federal income tax and Additional Medicare Tax not withheld.
 Employers can reduce their federal income and Additional Medicare Tax liability by utilizing Form 4669.
-Employees fill out a 4669 form to report on tax payments made.
-Employers use the form to show they are entitled to relief.

 Employers are liable for any FICA taxes withheld, federal income tax, and Additional Medicare Tax.
 They are also responsible for paying the exceeded amount to the IRS.
 Liabilities for the Additional Medicare Tax and federal income, not the penalties, can be subsided by obtaining Form 4669 from the employee.
+To obtain Form 4669 from the employee, you need to request them to fill out the form and provide it to you for submission to the IRS.

 5. Missing or Incorrect Name or Social Security Number